What is the DHDP?

 A Contribution Agreement between ISED, TFRI and Imagia was signed in August 2020, setting the stage to create and operationalize the DHDP.
 In February 2021, the DHDP hosted its first Network meeting.
 The ACCELERATE meeting drew over 450 participants from 11 countries around the globe and provided the opportunity for stakeholders to begin determining how to best collaborate to make the DHDP a reality.
 A highlight of the meeting were video remarks from new ISED Minister François-Philippe Champagne, who expressed the government’s support and enthusiasm for the DHDP.

-Shortly after, the DHDP announced the hiring of key leaders, Bryce Pickard, Executive Director, and Shari Dworkin, Chief Data Officer supported by 16 newly appointed members of the executive committee (link to the composition).
+Shortly after, the DHDP announced the hiring of key leaders, Bryce Pickard, Executive Director, and Shari Dworkin, Chief Data Officer supported by 16 newly appointed members of the executive committee.

 - February: The Honourable Navdeep Bains, then Minister of Innovation, Science and Economic Development (ISED), announces the Federal Government’s investment in the Digital Health and Discovery Platform as part of ISED’s